How to Improve your Motorhome’s Fuel Efficiency

 • Think seasonal — only carry items that are handy for the season you’re travelling.
 Winter travel may need extra bedding, heavier clothes and even snow chains.
 But these things aren’t necessary in the warmer months.

-• Remove obsolete objects — do you have old magazines or books lying around, CDs that aren’t used anymore, or battery chargers for long-gone devices?
+• Remove obsolete objects — do you have old magazines or books lying around or battery chargers for long-gone devices?
 Offloading this weight has the added bonus of less clutter.

 • Consider the weight of water — if you’re planning to go off-grid for a few days, you’ll need a full tank of water.
 But if you’re taking long weekend breaks at full-facility holiday parks, water is a weight you can easily reduce.